aptuitiv/cacao-cracker/README.md

 Navigate to the project directory and install local project dependencies with `npm install`.
 You can now build the project.

+### Integrating Cacao

+Download [Cacao](https://github.com/aptuitiv/cacao) and include the files in the src/styles directory.
+Overwrite the index.css file.

 ## Building